qualified-self/cue-control/prototypes/BehaviorTreePrototype/README.md

 Parameter *isSequencePolicy* (default: true) determines how the node reacts to the return result of its children:
  * Sequence policy (isSequencePolicy=true): FAILS as soon as any one of the node's children FAILS; if all children SUCCEED, returns SUCCESS
  * Selector policy (isSequencePolicy=false): SUCCEEDS as soon as any one of the node's children SUCCEEDS; if all children FAIL, returns FAILURE

 Constructors:
  * **parallel**
  * **parallel** *description(string)*
  * **parallel** *isSequencePolicy(boolean)*
  * **parallel** *description(string)* *isSequencePolicy(boolean)*

+### Simple parallel

+Executes all of the node's children in parallel, with a priority on the first child.
+It repeats the execution of all children following the first one, until the first children either FAILS or SUCCEEDS.
+If any of the children FAILS, also FAILS.

+This node is used to run fast parallel tasks (that usually take one step) while a main task is running.

+Constructors:
+ * **simple-parallel**
+ * **simple-parallel** *description(string)*

 ## Task nodes